Accreditation

 Conceptual Framework

-In preparation for our TSPC site visit in March 2013, we created our Conceptual Framework in partnership with our Consortium, our K-12 advisory board.
+Linfield's Department of Education created our Conceptual Framework in partnership with our Consortium, a K-12 advisory board.
 The mission statement portion of the document describes the following shared values with Linfield University: a culture of engagement and excellence, integrated teaching and learning, global and multicultural understanding, and experiential learning; these are the Linfield University Core Themes, which we embrace fully.
 The Conceptual Framework part of the document operationalizes the mission in the everyday work we do with TEP candidates and in the everyday work they ultimately do with their own P-12 students in the following areas: Learning Theory and Content Knowledge, Advocacy for All Learners, and Reflection and Action.

-Preparing for our 2013 site visit was a key time in our program when we reflected on our course alignment with our mission and conceptual framework and the Linfield University Core Themes.
-At this time, we implemented our syllabus matrix: each education faculty member is required to show how their key assignments and related assessments link to the Department of Education's Conceptual Framework, the Linfield University Core Themes, the InTASC Standards, CAEP Standards and other state standards.
+Each education faculty member is required to show how their key assignments and related assessments link to the Department of Education's Conceptual Framework, the Linfield University Core Themes, the InTASC Standards, CAEP Standards and other state standards on their syllabi.
 In this way, each professor is able to ensure that their instruction is aligned to all relevant standards.

 Finally, we routinely review our Conceptual Framework with our Consortium and seek feedback for changes.
 So far, we have been collectively pleased with the Conceptual Framework we have created and how it guides our program.